 Small-Group Tutorials (PPTs and PMTs)

-- A small-group tutorial typically comprises 6-7 students, a tutor and an undergraduate teaching assistant (UTA).
+- A small-group tutorial typically comprises 8 students, a tutor and an Undergraduate Teaching Assistant (UTA).

 - Each tutorial is normally held in the tutor's office.

-- Your PPT or their UTA marks your labwork exercises (submitted electronically), and
+- Your PPT or their UTA marks your labwork exercises, and

-- your PMT or their UTA marks your exercises (submitted to the SAO) for the Logic, Reasoning about Programs and Discrete Mathematics courses (but not Mathematical Methods).
+- your PMT or their UTA marks your exercises for the Logic, Reasoning about Programs and Discrete Mathematics modules (but not Mathematics I).

 - The marked work is returned to you in the tutorials and discussed with you.
 Feedback is quite rapid, helping both you and us to monitor your progress.